stjudecloud/docs/docs/guides/data/command-line.md

 Moving data back and forth between the cloud and your local computer is simple once you have selected the correct project for your tool.

-You will find that many common Linux commands with `#!python dx` prepended.
+You will find that many common Linux commands with `#!python dx` prepended work as expected.

 ```bash
 # list available files for the tool for the main folder